hungpham2511/hungpham2511.github.io/index.md

 # Hello there!

-My name is *Hung Pham*.  ~~I am currently pursuing a PhD in Robotics at Nanyang Technological University, Singapore, under the supervision of [Dr. Quang-Cuong Pham][1]~~.
-I am a robotics engineer developing cool robots for industrial automation at [Eureka Robotics](https://www.therobotreport.com/archimedes-robot-eureka-robotics-human-like-grip/).
+My name is *Hung Pham*.
+Currently I am working as a robotics engineer developing cool robots for industrial automation at [Eureka Robotics](https://www.therobotreport.com/archimedes-robot-eureka-robotics-human-like-grip/).

 My interests lie in motion planning and control for robots.
 I